EndrielKuschel/EndrielKuschel/README.md

 #### Hello, be welcome! 🖐

-My name is Endriel, I am 19 years old and I am a university student in the Information Systems course at the Universidade do Sul de Santa Catarina.
+My name is Endriel, I am 20 years old and I am a university student in the Information Systems course at the Universidade do Sul de Santa Catarina.
 I am getting more and more specialized in this world of programming and technology, seeking to develop myself more and more in this area that I consider so promising.

-Currently, I am studying and have experience with web development, more specifically with JavaScript, HTML5 and CSS.
+I am currently looking to specialize in the field of cloud computing, studying through AWS and Microsoft Azure.
+I have basic knowledge of programming languages such as JavaScript and Java.
+In addition, I have knowledge about Database and MySQL, as well as assembly and maintenance of hardware.

 ## 💾 Status / Stats